juandavidGF/torre/task.md

 # TODO
-* Search for a user name and show a list of results
 * next of pick someoune, list the skills of the user
 * Impove the UI
 * show basic important information related with it section
 * Add extra 'secret functionality' ...

 # DOING
-* consume basic data since frontend via serverless function
+* Update to NuxtJs and tailwindCSS

 # DONE
-* Retrive a person skills given for user name (https://torre.bio/api/bios/juandavidgf)
-* search a specific people for name search
+* search a specific people for name search (curl)
 * understand how to work other endpoints
+* consume basic data since frontend via serverless function
+* Search for a user name and show a list of results

 # Interesting topics to develop